 Melanie also works as one of the choreographers for the Student Theatre, Performing Arts camp.
 Her choreography credentials include such musicals as: “Pirates of Penzance”,” High School Musical”, “Footloose”, and “Les Misérables”.
 Last summer she also started her own French Drama camp entitled ‘Découvertes Dramatiques’ for students eager to explore the arts in their second language.
 She is excited about the wonderful opportunities that lie ahead and wishes everyone “une année fantastique at BDC”.

 Nicole holds a Bachelor of Arts degree in Studies in Arts and Culture from Brock University with a concentration in Dance, Drama and Film Studies.
 In addition to obtaining a degree in the arts, she participated in and eventually took over the Brock Dance Team, becoming its president for the 2006/2007 school year.
 During her years teaching with the Brock Dance Team, Nicole’s choreography was awarded special awards for creativity and precision.
 Nicole subsequently earned a Post-Graduate Certificate in Event Management and began working in the event coordination field.
-With a passion for the arts, BDC in particular, and a background in event planning and arts administration, she brings a wealth of knowledge to the role of Company Program Coordinator.
+With a passion for the arts, BDC in particular, and a background in event planning and arts administration, she brings a wealth of knowledge to the role of Company Liaison & Social Media Specialist.

 Before leaving to pursue her post secondary degree in Communications from Brock University, Vanessa was thrilled to be a part of the Dancin’ Tots faculty.
 While at school, Vanessa enjoyed the opportunity to continue dancing and performing as part of the Brock Dance Competitive Team.
 In her 2nd year at Brock, Vanessa took on the role of teacher and choreographer, teaching Jazz, Lyrical & Modern.
 During her years at Brock, Vanessa’s choreography was awarded Judges Choice for ‘Best Choreography’ and ‘Simply Heavenly’ for being clean and precise.
 Vanessa is thrilled to be back for another great season of dancing, friendship & fun.